dennisXZX/web-developer-notes/Git.md

 /* work on the feature branch */

 // merge the feature branch into develop branch
-// if you do not have permission to merge into develop branch, you can use the 'pull request' feature to achieve that git flow feature finish --squash feature_branch
+// if you do not have permission to merge into develop branch
+// you can push the code onto Github and use 'pull request' feature to achieve that git flow feature finish --squash feature_branch
 ```

 - When you have finished all the features for a release cycle, you fork a `release` branch off of `develop`.
 At this point, no new features can be added to the `release` branch anymore, only bug fixes can go to the `release` branch.
-Once it's ready to ship, the `release` branch get merged into `master` with a version number.
-In addition, it should be merged back into `develop`, which may have progressed since the release was initiated.
-Finally, the release branch will be deleted.
+Once it's ready to ship, the `release` branch get merged into `master`.
+At this point, we should add a version number (tag) to the `master` branch.
+In addition, it should also be merged back into `develop`, which may have progressed since the release was initiated.
+Finally, the release branch will be deleted after successfully merging into `master` and `develop`.

 ```
 // create a release branch